GNOME/releng/tools/schedule/README.md

 * git add, commit, and push your changes in this repo
 * Announce the new schedule on Discourse using the announcement tag ([example](https://discourse.gnome.org/t/gnome-44-release-schedule-available/11386))!

+# Warning

+* The code in this repo is immediately deployed to OpenShift after you push your changes.
+Anything you change could break Discourse release reminders.
+Be careful!